MicrosoftDocs/azure-media-services/media-services/latest/drm-encrypt-text-how-to.md

 ## Step 3: Create a streaming locator with Predefined_ClearKey and the content key policy

+For the following steps, it is assumed that you have uploaded and encoded a media file which would have produced an output asset.

 1. In the portal, navigate to the asset you want to work with.
 1. Select **+ streaming locator**.
 The *Add streaming locator* screen will appear.
 1. Enter a name for the streaming locator in the **Name** field.